ansys/pyfluent/doc/source/api/core/solver/fielddata.rst

 Making multiple requests in a single transaction
 ------------------------------------------------

-Add some field data requests
+You can build a request by making multiple calls on the field data object, as follows:

 .. code-block::